 Blue Cross Founder Pastor Louis-Lucien Rochat

 In many countries, the harmful use of alcohol and drugs hinder sustainable social and economic development.
 People live in precarious conditions in need, unemployment and without perspective.
-International Blue Cross (IBC) is therefore committed to reducing the negative impact of alcohol and drug use worldwide and to enabling a constructive coexistence in societies - free of violence, oppression and addiction-related diseases!
+International Blue Cross is therefore committed to reducing the negative impact of alcohol and drug use worldwide and to enabling a constructive coexistence in societies - free of violence, oppression and addiction-related diseases!
 From Switzerland to the Faroe Islands, from Congo to Brazil - since 1886, IBC has been committed to those who live on the margins of society and seek to alleviate their hardship.

 The origins of the Blue Cross movement and thus of the international umbrella organisation IBC go back to the 19th century.
 Alcohol problems were widespread in the society of that time.
 This prompted the Swiss pastor Louis-Lucien Rochat to get involved for those affected.
 Together with his colleagues, he tried to alleviate the suffering of alcohol-dependent people.
 His commitment led to the official founding of the Blue Cross on 21 September 1877 in Geneva.

 Soon, the Blue Cross movement spread beyond the Swiss borders.
 This created the need to unite the individual groups under one international umbrella organisation.
 That's why the "Comité International" was founded in La Chaux-de-Fonds (Switzerland) in 1886 - and thus the International Blue Cross was born.
-Soon the movement not only crossed national borders but also spread beyond Europe: in 1906 the first non-European Blue Cross organisation was founded in Ghana.
-Today, more than 40 national organisations from Europe, Africa, Asia and South America are part of the International Blue Cross.
+Soon the movement not only crossed national borders but also spread beyond Europe: in 1906 the first non-European Blue Cross organisation was founded in Africa, Ghana.
+Today, nearly 40 national organisations from Europe, Africa, Asia and South America are part of the International Blue Cross.

 The International Blue Cross (IBC) is a non-governmental organisation that unites 40 national Blue Cross organisations under one umbrella, creating a worldwide network for advancing a common cause.
 We bundle professional expertise and know-how of the various Blue Cross organisations, allowing us to utilize and integrate each organisation´s experiences effectively locally and on the international level.
 The member organisations are the main provider of Blue Cross services and are represented by the board (Network Committee).